-On this trip, I had decided to travel light to maintain flexibility of movement and reduce checked baggage costs on the budget airlines I always use.
-On analysis, Aegean airlines carry-on maximum weight was the lowest of the bunch (RyanAir, FlyBe and Icelandic).
-My limit was to be 8kg and would need to include clothing for Mediterranean summer temperatures (28-32 degrees C), rain, hail or snow on the summit of the highest peak in Greece and the potential gales and hails of Iceland and Scotland’s outer Isles.
+On this trip, I had decided to travel light to avoid having to wait at luggage carousels (or losing luggage), and to reduce my checked baggage costs on the budget airlines I always use.
+On analysis, Aegean airlines carry-on maximum weight was the lowest of the bunch I was planning to use (including RyanAir, FlyBe and Icelandic).
+My limit, therefore, was to be 8kg and would need to include clothing for everything from Mediterranean summer temperatures (28-32 degrees C), rain, hail or snow on the summit of the highest peak in Greece and the potential gales, rain and hails of Iceland and Scotland’s outer Isles.

-I also carry a tripod, two travel cameras (which I needed) and all the necessary chargers, cables, batteries, insulation, clothing and footwear for different conditions (dinner out and Mediterranean beach).
-As it happens, there were some items I didn’t use because I was able to wash and dry clothing overnight and wear clothes for a few days at a time.
+I also carry a tripod, two travel cameras (which I ended up needing) and all the necessary chargers, cables, batteries, clothing and footwear for different conditions (including dinner out and Mediterranean beach-wear).
+As it happens, there were some items I actually didn’t use because I was able to wash and dry clothing overnight and wear clothes for a few days at a time.

 And so it begins – planning planned, bookings booked and packing packed, I head off to the airport for the next European adventure.